Assignments

 }

-More details about logging and examples can be found in the event logging page.
+More details about logging and examples can be found in the assignment logging page.